Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Hrafntinnusker – Álftavatn

-This is a another 12KM long leg of the way and along this way descend some 490 meters.
-I know a lot of people will find it strange but this is my favourite part of the way.
-Hrafntinnusker can be translated into something like “Obsidian Skerry” and it is, well, full of beautiful and stark looking obsidian.
+This is another 12KM-long stretch of the way, and along the way descend some 490 meters.
+I know a lot of people will find it strange, but this is my favorite part of the way.
+Hrafntinnusker can be translated as “Obsidian Skerry,” and it is, well, full of beautiful, stark-looking obsidian.

 Álftavatn – Emstrur

 This takes some 15KM and takes some 6-7 hours on a good day.
 You descend some 40 meters.
-On the way you cross into the Hvanngil ravine and you wade across the small river of “Bratthálskvísl”.
-There are two huts in Hvanngil ravine.
+On the way, you cross into the Hvanngil ravine, and you wade across the small river of “Bratthálskvísl”.
+There are two huts in Hvanngil Ravine.
 You proceed south towards the strangely named place of Emstrur (Yes, I know that Bratthálskvísl is a mouthful as well!).
-After you wade across a second river you come to a bridge across the river called Nyrðri Emstruá.
-If you have the change you should definitely go to the magnificent “Markarfljótsgljúfur” canyon which is close to the huts at Emstrur.
+After you wade across a second river, you come to a bridge across the river called Nyrðri Emstruá.
+If you have the chance, you should definitely go to the magnificent “Markarfljótsgljúfur” canyon, which is close to the huts at Emstrur.

 Emstrur – Þórsmörk

 The last leg takes us from Emstrur to the final destination at beloved Þórsmörk.
 It should take some 6-7 hours to hike the 15KM way.
-The descend along the way is some 300 meters.
-A lot of the descent takes place when the canyon of Syðri – Emstruá is tackled.
-In other words, the way down to bridge across the river is really steep so please be careful.
+The descent along the way is some 300 meters.
+Much of the descent occurs when the Syðri – Emstruá canyon is tackled.
+In other words, the way down to the bridge across the river is really steep, so please be careful.
 The river Þröngá (literally “Tight River”) needs to be waded.
-After that is an half an hour to Langidalur hut in Þórsmörk. Þórsmörk is a beautiful woodland area and is a truly inviting place after the sometimes cold desert of the Icelandic highlands.
+After that is half an hour to Langidalur hut in Þórsmörk. Þórsmörk is a beautiful woodland area and a truly inviting place after the sometimes-cold desert of the Icelandic highlands.

 More information on the Landmannalaugar hike

-One way is to contact the Icelandic Travel Association on how to get to Landmannalaugar
+One way is to contact the Icelandic Travel Association for information on how to get to Landmannalaugar

 Another great hiking trail is the Kjolur hiking trail